martynakiljan/-my-first-serious-website/README.md

 <h1> Website </h1>

 *<h2>My first commercial project for a client :blue_book:</h2>*
->from the series: learning the basics of Java script  :muscle:
+>from the series: HTML, CSS practice and JS basics  :muscle:

 ----